citp/privacy-policy-historical/i/ig/igm/igmarkets.com.au.md

-To obtain an application form for access to your personal information phone us on +61 (3) 9860 1711 or write to us at: IG Markets, Level 7, 417 St Kilda Road, Melbourne VIC 3004, or email: [helpdesk@igmarkets.com.au](mailto:helpdesk@igmarkets.com.au)
+To obtain an application form for access to your personal information phone us on +61 (3) 9860 1711 or write to us at: IG Markets, Level 15, 55 Collins Street, Melbourne VIC 3000, or email: [helpdesk@igmarkets.com.au](mailto:helpdesk@igmarkets.com.au)

 ###  Privacy: web supplement